electron/electron/docs/api/touch-bar-slider.md

   * `minValue` Integer (optional) - Minimum value.
   * `maxValue` Integer (optional) - Maximum value.
   * `change` Function (optional) - Function to call when the slider is changed.
+    * `newValue` Number - The value that the user selected on the Slider

 ### Instance Properties